Terms of Warranty

 - No compensation will be paid to any outside contractor for performing any work in respect of a warranty claim without prior written consent and authorization from Koetter Woodworking, Inc.

-- Damage resulting from any cause beyond the control of Koetter Woodworking, Inc., including, but not limited to, damage caused by misuse, abuse, neglect, accident, normal wear and tear, sprinkler systems, mishandling, fire, flood, earthquake, storm, tornado, or any other act of nature are not covered under the terms of this warranty.
+- Damage resulting from any cause beyond the control of Koetter Woodworking, Inc., including, but not limited to: exposure to excessive heat, dryness, humidity, moisture, or direct sunlight; or damage caused by misuse, abuse, neglect, accident, normal wear and tear, sprinkler systems, mishandling, fire, flood, earthquake, storm, tornado, or any other act of nature are not covered under the terms of this warranty.

 - Warranty does not apply to doors shipped outside the continental United States, Hawaii or Canada.